 The bald eagle is a fairly common year-round resident, and several pairs nest within the lakeshore.
 Visitors to the Pictured Rocks cliffs are occasionally treated to the sight of eagles soaring overhead and perching in tall pines along the bluffs.
 Nesting eaglets at the park have been tested for lead, mercury, and other environmental contaminants as part of regionwide studies assessing pollutants in the Great Lakes.

 Several other raptor species are found here, including northern goshawk, northern harrier, sharp-shinned hawk, red-tailed hawk, red-shouldered hawk, osprey, barred owl, and great-horned owl.
-Park scientists are especially concerned about how these birds of prey will respond to changes in the forest canopy caused by Beech Bark Disease, as well as how the disease will affect the raptors' prey species.
+Park scientists are especially concerned about how these birds of prey will respond to changes in the forest canopy caused by beech bark disease, as well as how the loss of mature beech trees will affect the raptors' prey species.